MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 The <span style="color:#82AAFF">`helper_spawn_sparkles`</span> function is a helper function, which the game can't call, but the <span style="color:#C3E88D">`on_`</span> functions in this file can.

+## Documentation and type checking in one

-How it works is that the game developer maintains a `mod_api.json` file, so that grug.c can verify whether modders are calling stuff correctly.
+The game developer maintains a `mod_api.json` file, so that grug.c can verify whether modders are calling stuff correctly.

 The game developer can safely share `mod_api.json` with players, as it also functions as very detailed mod API documentation.
 The optional work of writing and hosting a pretty website around this file, like a wiki, could then be left to the players.